yojoots/libbitcoin-system-wiki/Energy-Waste-Fallacy.md

 Confirmation security increases with the cost of generating each [block](Glossary#block).
 The double spend of a transaction requires that its [branch](Glossary#branch) be superseded by another with a probabilistically greater cost.
 So the only way energy cost can be reduced is by expending the same average per-block cost with a lower energy component.

 PoW incurs cost in several forms, including labor, hardware, services, land, etc. Any other externalized proof consumes these same resources, though potentially in different proportion.
-The question of energy cost reduction is therefore reduced to whether an energy component of the cost of a proof can be replaced by another resource with the same cost.
+The question of energy cost reduction is therefore reduced to whether an energy component of the cost of a proof can be replaced by a resource component with the same cost.

 It has been proposed that a [proof-of-memory](https://eprint.iacr.org/2017/893.pdf) (PoM) can replace some fraction of the PoW energy cost with hardware, even relying on existing memory devices.
 Since a constant level of security requires a constant ongoing expenditure, such a system would require a comparable level of hardware (and/or labor, etc.) consumption to offset any reduction in energy cost.